-In 1980 Mann, Absolum and Eddie Hansen were playing as The Spys, a new wave band with cropped blond hair.
+By 1980 The Survivors: Mann, Absolum and Eddie Hansen, were playing as The Spys, a new wave band with cropped blond hair.
 They released two singles, one 'Daddy Was A DJ' on Ripper Records, and a second 'Plastic Love' on RCA.
 They then toured China, claiming – probably truthfully – to be the first Western rock act to do so, predating Wham! by some four years.

 Mann still plays guitar and performs mostly on Australia’s Gold Coast, sometimes with Eddie Hansen in a Krishna-inspired group called Mantra.
-Eddie Hansen recently reformed Ticket – the group that has been called “New Zealand’s ultimate acid band” – touring here in 2012.
+Eddie Hansen recently reformed Ticket – the group that has been called “New Zealand’s ultimate acid band” – touring New Zealand in 2012.

 Harvey Mann - guitar